 Immigration in Germany

 As the most populous and economically powerful nation in the EU, Germany attracts many people each year who visit, live temporarily, or settle.
-In fact, the German authorities processed over 2.5 million visa applications in 2019.
-Only France issues more visas in the EU.
-These figures decreased significantly in 2020 and 2021 due to COVID-19 travel restrictions.
+In fact, German authorities approved 185,570 first-time visa applications in 2021, behind only Italy (274,095), France (285,190), Spain (371,778), and Poland (967,345).
+These figures decreased significantly from recent peaks in 2019 due to COVID-19 travel restrictions.
 However, they are expected to pick up again over the next couple of years.

 Like many EU/EFTA countries, Germany operates a two-tier immigration system.
 EU/EFTA citizens can travel and live in Germany without visa or permit restrictions.
 However, anyone from outside the EU/EFTA needs a visa if they stay longer than three months.
 Germany is also part of the Schengen Area, meaning that it has no border controls for nationals from 25 other European countries.